qwikifiers/qwik-ui/README.md

 # ⚠ This is not ready for production!

-This library is still in early stages and once we collect enough feedback from the community.
+This library is still in early stages and once we'll collect enough feedback from the community we'll release the first beta version.

 We still need to